CXCYGZF-UESTC/NLP-textClassification/README.md

 baseline_1 | 81.05 | 76.59 | 48.63 | 88.69 | 33.77 | 92.35
 baseline_2 | 85.27 | 80.84 | 49.31 | 90.40 | 33.73 | 92.67

-*These baseline are the results of two different algorithms.*
+*These baselines are the results of two different algorithms.*

 ## Reference:
 [Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626)</br>